Waleed-programmingHUB/Waleed-programmingHUB/README.md

 ## About Me

 Hi there!
-I'm [Your Name], a passionate student of Bioinformatics and a dedicated .NET Full Stack Developer.
+I'm Waleed Ali Sarwar, a passionate student of Bioinformatics and a dedicated .NET Full Stack Developer.
 I am constantly exploring the fascinating intersections between biology and technology, and I'm excited to share my journey and projects with you.

 ## Education & Interests